defuse/airgap/README.md

 The instructions are written in a code-like format for HumanOperator to follow.

-**TODO: We haven't said anything about encryption, or what to do when a physical compromise is detected!!**

 ### Primitives

 #### Primitive "SystemSetup()": Set up the system so other things can be done.